eggplantbren/StarStudded/README.md

 mask out any non-modellable features by settings those pixels to a very high standard deviation (> 1E100, and the plotting scripts will treat those pixels as having been totally masked).

+Some example datasets are supplied in the Data subdirectory.
+The _100_ example has 100 stars, and is the simulated dataset from the original paper.
+The _1000_ dataset is the 1000-star data from the original paper.
+The _fink_ dataset is something Doug Finkbeiner sent me once.